w3c/webref/README.md

 # Webref

+## Description

 This repository contains **machine-readable references of CSS properties, definitions, IDL, and other useful terms that can be automatically extracted from web browser specifications**.
 The contents of the repository are updated automatically **every 6 hours** (although note information about published _[/TR/](https://www.w3.org/TR/)_ versions of specifications are updated only once per week).
-Subsets of that content are published as NPM [packages](https://github.com/w3c/webref/tree/master/packages), [@webref/idl](https://www.npmjs.com/package/@webref/idl), [@webref/css](https://www.npmjs.com/package/@webref/css) and [@webref/elements](https://www.npmjs.com/package/@webref/elements), updated on a weekly basis when the underlying content has changed.

 Specifications covered by this repository are technical Web specifications that are directly implemented or that will be implemented by Web browsers; in other words, those that appear in [browser-specs](https://github.com/w3c/browser-specs).

+This repository contains **raw** and **automatically-generated** extracts from web browser specifications.
+These extracts come with no guarantee on validity or consistency.
+For instance, if a specification defines invalid IDL snippets or uses an unknown IDL type, the corresponding IDL extract in this repository will be invalid as well.

+Curated subsets of the repository content are published as NPM [packages](https://github.com/w3c/webref/tree/master/packages), updated on a weekly basis when the underlying content has changed:
+- [@webref/idl](https://www.npmjs.com/package/@webref/idl) contains a [curated](packages/idl#guarantees) version of the [ed/idl](ed/idl) folder.
+- [@webref/css](https://www.npmjs.com/package/@webref/css) contains a [curated](packages/css#guarantees) version of the [ed/css](ed/css) folder.
+- [@webref/elements](https://www.npmjs.com/package/@webref/elements) contains a [curated](packages/elements#guarantees) version of the [ed/elements](ed/elements) folder.

+The NPM packages provide additional validity and consistency guarantees.
+Unless you are ready to deal with invalid content, we recommend that you rely on the content of these NPM packages instead of on the non-curated content in this repository.

+## Available extracts

-This repository contains information about latest Editor's Drafts of these specifications in the [ed](ed) folder, as well as about the latest published version (for _[/TR/](https://www.w3.org/TR/)_ specifications) in the [tr](tr) folder.
+This repository contains information about latest Editor's Drafts of Web specifications in the [ed](ed) folder, as well as about the latest published version (for _[/TR/](https://www.w3.org/TR/)_ specifications) in the [tr](tr) folder.
+More often that not, published versions of specifications are much older than their latest Editor's Draft.
+Data in the [tr](tr) folder is more invalid/inconsistent than data in the [ed](ed) folder as a result.

-The following subfolders contain individual machine-readable JSON or text files generated for each specification:
+The following subfolders contain individual machine-readable JSON or text files generated from specifications:

 - [ed/css](ed/css) and [tr/css](tr/css): CSS terms (properties, descriptors, value spaces).
 One file per specification [series](https://github.com/w3c/browser-specs/#series).
 - [ed/dfns](ed/dfns) and [tr/dfns](tr/dfns): `<dfn>` terms, along with metadata such as linking text, access level, namespace.
 One file per specification.